qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_list'></a>
 ## qri list

-show a list of datasets
+Show a list of datasets

 ### Synopsis

-list shows lists of datasets, including names and current hashes.
+List shows lists of datasets, including names and current hashes.

 The default list is the latest version of all datasets you have on your local qri repository.

+When used in conjuction with `qri connect`, list can list a peer's dataset.
+You must have `qri connect` running in a separate terminal window.

 ```
 qri list [flags]